 I am a scientist studying the physics of materials, as a postdoctoral scholar at Harvard University.
-My research is focused on materials where quantum mechanical phenomena are manifest over a wide range of energy and length scales.
-I use light as a means of unraveling their complex phenomenology and manipulating their behavior.
+My research is focused on materials that exhibit quantum mechanical phenomena over a wide range of energy and length scales.
+I use light as a means to understand and manipulate their behavior.

 Magnetism in topological materials creates a platform to realize spin-based phenomena with applications in spintronics, memory, and quantum information.
 Here, we discover a new knob to control interlayer magnetic bonding in an antiferromagnetic topological insulator – phonons.

 Featured on Phys.org, Materials Today, and Penn State News.